Backlynk

 Tier 1: Build First (Maximum Authority, Must-Have Brand Presence)

-These 20 platforms are non-negotiable.
-They're where customers, investors, journalists, and Google's entity crawlers look for you.
+These 20 platforms are the first places to consider when they fit your business.
+They're where customers, investors, journalists, developers, and assistants often look for corroborating brand information.

-Professional & Social Networks: - LinkedIn (DA 99) — Company page + personal founder profile; core E-E-A-T signal - Twitter/X (DA 99) — Brand account with website in bio; nofollow but massive entity signal - Facebook (DA 96) — Business page website field - YouTube (DA 100) — Channel about page and description link
+Professional & Social Networks: - LinkedIn (DA 99) — Company page + personal founder profile; strong public brand corroboration - Twitter/X (DA 99) — Brand account with website in bio; useful for entity consistency and referral discovery - Facebook (DA 96) — Business page website field - YouTube (DA 100) — Channel about page and description link

 Developer & Technical: - GitHub (DA 96) — Organization profile; mandatory for any tech/SaaS company - GitLab (DA 91) — Organization profile - Stack Overflow (DA 95) — Developer team bio pages